2010 Austin suicide attack

-The 2010 Austin suicide attack occurred on February 18, 2010, when Andrew Joseph Stack III deliberately crashed his single-engine Piper Dakota light aircraft into Building I of the Echelon office complex in Austin, Texas, United States, killing himself and Internal Revenue Service (IRS) manager Vernon Hunter.
+The 2010 Austin suicide attack occurred on February 18, 2010, when Andrew Joseph Stack III deliberately crashed his single-engine Piper Dakota plane into Building I of the Echelon office complex in Austin, Texas, United States, killing himself and Internal Revenue Service (IRS) manager Vernon Hunter.
 Thirteen others were injured, two severely.
 The four-story office building housed an IRS field office occupying the top three floors, along with a couple of private businesses on the first floor.
 Prior to the crash, Stack had posted a suicide note to his website, expressing his disillusionment with corporations and government agencies such as the IRS.
 Stack is also suspected of having set fire that morning to his two-story North Austin house, which was mostly destroyed.

 In the aftermath, there was increased debate over the policies of the IRS, and different forms of protest.
-In response to the attack, the IRS spent more than $38.6 million, with $6.4 million spent to recover and resume work at the building, and over $32 million spent to increase security at other IRS sites in the U.S. However, the spending on security changes was questioned as being ineffective, as none of it would actually prevent airplanes from crashing into the buildings.
+In response to the attack, the IRS spent more than $38.6 million, with $6.4 million spent to recover and resume work at the building, and over $32 million spent to increase security at other IRS sites in the U.S. An official audit would later determine that the review was badly mismanaged and extremely inefficient.
 The building was repaired by December 2011.

-Joseph Stack
+Perpetrator

 Andrew Joseph Stack III (August 31, 1956 – February 18, 2010) lived in the Scofield Farms neighborhood in North Austin, and worked as an embedded software consultant.
-He grew up in Pennsylvania and had two brothers and two sisters.
+Stack grew up in Harrisburg, Pennsylvania, and had two brothers and two sisters.
 Stack was orphaned at age four, and spent some time at a Catholic orphanage.
 He graduated from the Milton Hershey School in 1974 and studied engineering at Harrisburg Area Community College from 1975 to 1977, but did not graduate.
 His first marriage, to Ginger Stack, which ended in divorce, produced a daughter, Samantha Bell.
 In 2007, Stack married Sheryl Housh, who had a daughter from a previous marriage.

 In 1985, Stack, along with his first wife, incorporated Prowess Engineering.
 In 1994, he failed to file a state tax return.
-In 1998, the Stacks divorced, and a year later his wife filed Chapter 11 bankruptcy, citing Federal tax liabilities totaling nearly $126,000.
+In 1998, the Stacks divorced, and a year later his wife filed Chapter 11 bankruptcy, citing federal tax liabilities totaling nearly $126,000.
 In 1995, Stack started Software Systems Service Corp, which was suspended in 2004 for non-payment of state taxes.

 Stack obtained a pilot's certificate in 1994 and owned a Velocity Elite XL-RG plane, in addition to the Piper Dakota (aircraft registration N2889D) he flew into the Echelon building.
 He had been using the Georgetown Municipal Airport for four and a half years and paid $236.25 a month to rent a hangar.
 There has been speculation that Stack replaced seats on his aircraft with extra drums of fuel prior to the collision.

 Stack's accountant confirmed that at the time of the incident, he was being audited by the Internal Revenue Service for failure to report income.